- Accepts bad credit

 Jora Credit Review Summary

-Jora Credit’s personal loans are very expensive, with APRs ranging from a minimum of 185% to a maximum of 350%.
-Plus, Jora only offers small loans of $500 - $4,000, which borrowers pay back over 8 to 30 months, depending on the loan amount.
+Jora Credit’s personal loans are very expensive, with APRs ranging from 99% - 349%.
+Plus, Jora only offers small loans of $500 - $4,000, which borrowers pay back over 8 - 30 months, depending on the loan amount.

 Jora Credit states on their website that they consider applicants who have bad credit, and the lender offers quick approval and funding.
 You may even be able to receive your money the same day you apply.
 In addition, Jora Credit doesn’t charge fees on their loans.